This content outlines the objectives of the Foundation’s financial model.

 Grants, subsidies and philanthropic donations

-As our focus is on long term sustainability, our financial model should not rely on grants, subsidies or philanthropic donations.
+As our focus is on long term sustainability, our financial model should not rely on grants, one-off subsidies or philanthropic donations.